mohanedy/dart_design_patterns/lib/template_method/readme.md

 }
 ```

-Each step is implemented as a seprate method and all of these steps gets called inside `prepareRecipe()` method.
+Each step is implemented as a separate method and all of these steps get called inside `prepareRecipe()` method.

 The `Tea` class: